clue-developers/CLUE/README.md

-# CLODE (Constrainde Lumping for ODEs)
+# CLUE (Constrained LUmping for differential Equations)

-CLODE is a Python implementation of the algorithm from the paper ''Exact maximal reduction of kinetic models by constrained lumping of differential equations''.
+CLUE is a Python implementation of the algorithm from the paper ''Exact maximal reduction of kinetic models by constrained lumping of differential equations''.

 ## What is constrained lumping?